coralproject/core/db/README.md

     - marshall rows into structs, maps and slices
     - named parameter support including prepared statement
     - get and select to go quickly from query to struct/slice
-- goose
+- goose - LOOKING AT IT
-    - mantained
+    - not mantained (looking for a new maintainer)
-    - migration tool
+    - migration tool- only create scripts to modify the schema
 - squirrel
     - mantained
     - build SQL from composable parts